 Gonzalez & Cartwright, P.A.
 Recovers Maximum Compensation For Accident Victims In Deerfield Beach And Across South Florida

 When you have been hurt in an accident that was the result of another person’s negligent actions, you deserve to recover full and fair compensation for your losses.
 Pursuing a personal injury claim may seem daunting, particularly when you are trying to recover from injuries.
-At Gonzalez & Cartwright, P.A., our nationally-recognized personal injury attorneys are dedicated to protecting the rights of accident victims in South Florida.
+At Gonzalez & Cartwright, P.A., our nationally-recognized accident attorneys in Deerfield Beach, FL are dedicated to protecting the rights of accident victims in South Florida.
 Our team of accident attorneys in Deerfield Beach, FL works tirelessly on behalf of our clients to hold the at-fault parties accountable for their actions.

 Gonzalez & Cartwright, P.A. offers a free case evaluation whereby one of our Deerfield Beach personal injury lawyers reviews your accident claim, discusses the type of compensation you may expect to recover, and explains the claims process.
 To schedule an appointment for a confidential consultation to discuss your accident, contact our office.

 About Deerfield Beach, Florida